 All figures below assume self-management for both short-term rental and long-term rental, matching the dashboard defaults.
 A section later in the article shows what hiring a professional manager does to net yield.

-The 3-Bed House: Gross Revenue of $44,521 Shrinks to $16,331 Net
+The 3-Bed House: Gross Revenue of about $45,000 Shrinks to about $16,000 Net

 | Short-term rental | Long-term rental | |